 While the overall risk of experiencing a severe course of COVID-19 is low, if you’re pregnant you have an increased risk of getting severely ill if you contract COVID-19.

 During pregnancy, the body undergoes a lot of changes, some of which can affect the strength of the immune system.
-While the overall risk of experiencing a severe course of COVID-19 is low, if you’re pregnant you have an increased risk of getting severely ill if you contract COVID-19.
+While the overall risk of experiencing a severe course of COVID-19 is low, if you’re pregnant, you have an increased risk of getting severely ill if you contract COVID-19.
 That means you have an increased risk of hospitalization, ICU admission, extracorporeal membrane oxygenation (ECMO) treatment and death.

 Recent data has indicated that individuals who experience severe COVID-19 symptoms have a higher risk of complications during and after pregnancy.
-Compared to asymptomatic COVID-19 patients, those with severe symptoms were at higher risk for cesarean delivery, preterm birth, hypertensive disorders of pregnancy, and postpartum hemorrhage.
+Compared to asymptomatic COVID-19 patients, those with severe symptoms were at higher risk for cesarean delivery, preterm birth, stillbirth, hypertensive disorders of pregnancy, and postpartum hemorrhage.
 A recent study indicated that pregnant people who contract COVID-19 are 20 times more likely to die than those who do not contract the virus.
-For some people, pregnancy isn’t their only health risk factor – they might be overweight or obese, have underlying high blood pressure or diabetes, or be part of a minority group that had more severe outcomes.
+For some people, pregnancy isn’t their only health risk factor – they might be overweight or obese, have underlying high blood pressure or diabetes, or be part of a minority group that is vulnerable to more severe outcomes.

 Have the COVID-19 vaccines been tested in pregnant or breastfeeding people?